darrelmen/ionicNetprof/README.md

 ionic cordova build android

--- We need this for the recording to be posted properly to the server.
+- We need this for the recording to be posted properly to the server.

-cp resources/*.java platforms/android/app/src/main/java/org/apache/cordova/media/.
+- On the terminal run

+- - **cp resources/*.java platforms/android/app/src/main/java/org/apache/cordova/media/.**

-If you want to check the codes, you can open the downloaded code from your editor.
+- If you want to check the codes, you can open the downloaded code from your editor.

-All of the codes are on src directory.
+- All of the codes are on src directory.

-Running on Android Emulator/Android Device
+### Running on Android Emulator/Android Device

-Open Android studio
+- Open Android studio

-Find your project then go to platforms/android
+- Find your project then go to platforms/android

-Create an AVD (Android Virtual Device) emulator
+- Create an AVD (Android Virtual Device) emulator

-Tools/AVD Manager
+- Tools/AVD Manager

-Click on LogCat - to view the logs
+- Click on LogCat - to view the logs

-Click on Run then select your emulator
+- Click on Run then select your emulator

-Running on Xcode/Ios Device
+### Running on Xcode/Ios Device

-Open xCode
+- Open xCode

-Find your project then go to platforms/ios/netProF-lite.xcodeproj
+- Find your project then go to platforms/ios/netProF-lite.xcodeproj

-Click on the project
+- Click on the project

-General/Signing/Team - select any provisioning you have.
+- General/Signing/Team - select any provisioning you have.

-Run
+- Run

-Note :
+** Note :**

 In order to run on browser we need to do minor changes to following files .

-Auth-service.js
-Login.ts ,Chapterover.ts,
-Menu items.ts Record.ts
+- auth-service.js
+- login.ts
+- menuitems.ts
+- record.ts

-This is needed because the Native-advance-http does not run on a browser and we need it to bypass CORs for iOS - we can fix this later when we have the correct certs and not use the native but the angular http.
+- This is needed because the Native-advance-http does not run on a browser and we need it to bypass CORs for iOS.
+- We can fix this later when we have the correct certs and not use the native but the angular httpclient.